Gogo Yubari - Kill Bill’s Lethal Schoolgirl

 As the fight between Gogo and Kiddo begins, it quickly becomes clear that Gogo’s skills make up for her madness.
 In a combination of swift and decisive moves, Gogo overwhelms Kiddo, quickly disarming her and keeping her on the defensive for most of the fight.
 Gogo’s skill at wielding the iconic Meteor Hammer is evident in her fluid and intricate movements despite its weight, featuring the young schoolgirl as one of the series' top fighters.
 Gogo's insane strength, which she shows by shattering tables and sending Kiddo flying with her blows, is matched only by her crazy resilience, enduring hits from her own weapon and the impact of a fall.

-As the battle reaches its climax, Kiddo seizes a last opportunity, driving three nails into Gogo's foot, causing her excruciating pain.
-With Gogo immobilized, Kiddo delivers a fatal blow, smashing the nails sticking out of the piece of wood right into the side of Gogo’s head.
+As the battle reaches its climax, Kiddo seizes a last opportunity, driving three nails into Gogo's foot, causing her excruciating agony.
+With Gogo immobilized, Kiddo delivers a critical blow, smashing the nails sticking out of the piece of wood right into the side of Gogo’s head.
 As the camera closes in, Gogo cries the famous “blood tears”.
 Her anguished cries and blood-stained demise mark the end of a fierce confrontation, leaving both combatants defeated.
 Only for Gogo, it’s the end.

 Chiaki Kuriyami came up with the idea of the “blood tears”, and Tarantino totally embraced it.
 The concept pays homage to a similar death scene from 1980 Italian film “Paura nella città dei morti viventi”, or City of The Living Dead, by Lucio Fulci.